Tan Kin Lian: 2023 presidential election

 On 8 July 2023, Tan was asked about his plans to re-contest the presidential election.
 During then, Tan shared that he was still undecided, in part due to his "disheartening" results from the 2011 presidential election.

 Tan officially announced on 30 July 2023 that he had submitted his application for a certificate of eligibility for the 2023 Presidential Election.
 On 11 August, Tan announced his official bid for the presidency.
 Tan Jee Say, a presidential candidate in the 2011 presidential elections, mentioned during Tan's press conference on 11 August that Tan (would) "make a good president, a courageous, genuine, and humble one."
 At the time, Tan was reported as saying that he was "somewhat confident" in the elections.
 He pledged at the time that, if elected, he would raise concerns over areas such as the use of CPF funds and National Service.

-Tan was issued the certificate of eligibility on 18 August 2023.
+Despite some commentators suggesting at the time that Tan may not automatically qualify to run in the election, he was issued the certificate of eligibility on 18 August 2023.
 On 21 August 2023, Tan was subjected to online criticism after the Association of Women for Action and Research (AWARE) issued a statement on his past track record of making statements on Facebook that were "objectifying women".
 AWARE questioned why Tan was issued the certificate, to which the Presidential Election Committee stated that they were unaware of his statements prior to issuing him the certificate.
 Tan also accused the ruling party, the People's Action Party, of being behind what he alleged to be a smear campaign.
 Tan later removed the social media posts containing the allegation on 23 August 2023.
+During the election campaign, Tan's original script for his broadcast speech had to be edited as it contained apparent inaccuracies about the role of the President, which Tan did but which he indicated he did not agree with.

 On 2 September 2023, results of the election was released.
-It was revealed that Tan lost the election with the least votes.
+It was revealed that Tan lost the election with the fewest votes.
 Tan won just 13.87% of the votes but managed to keep his deposit by meeting the minimum threshold of 12.50% of total votes.
+Tan expected to do "much better" but conceded that the nature of elections is that outcomes are always uncertain.
+Some have suggested that despite the margin of the loss, Tan can be satisfied in the knowledge that he offered Singaporeans a choice.